-- The Bancroft Public Library is housed in a building with a generator sufficient to power the entire building in the event of an outage. - In a Town-wide disaster, such as flood, hurricane, ice-storm, or electrical outage, the Library staff will cooperate with the Town authorities as needed. - There is a comprehensive Town Disaster Plan, which can be reviewed at the Town office.
+- In a Town-wide disaster, such as flood, hurricane, ice-storm, or electrical outage, the Library staff will cooperate with the Town authorities as needed. - There is a comprehensive Town Disaster Plan, which can be reviewed at the Town office.